 Wash your heart from evil, O Jerusalem, that you may be saved . . .
 (NASB) Jeremiah 4:14

 God is warning them that destruction is coming upon the land of Israel unless they repent of their sins.
 The warnings continue.
 Finally in verses 23-28, the destruction of the land of Israel is described in dramatic imagery.
 In order to show how serious God is, the prophet uses imagery from Genesis 1:2 and says the land will be “formless and void.”
 If we look at the verses just after this passage, we see soldiers, death, destruction, and people.

 This means that Jeremiah 4:23-28 is describing a military invasion.
 History tells us that it is the Babylonian army which did this.
 The description is the coming disaster upon the land of Israel.

 The beautiful land is the land of Israel.
 In Jeremiah 2:7 God tells us that the fruitful land is “My land.”
 The fruitful land is symbolic language for the Promised Land, the land of Israel.

-Reference Links:How many kids did Adam and Eve have?
+Suggested Links:How many children did Adam and Eve have?

 Where did Cain's wife come from?